arsengrigoryan25/store/README.md

 # Service description

-Service is a RESTful API that is used to onnline shop
+Service is a RESTful API that is used to online shop

 # Documentation